Analysis vs. Post-Release Documentation

 Post-Release Documentation

 During analysis, things are turbulent, everything changes frequently, and it does not make sense to create complex formal outputs.
 Aspects of the solution are regularly discussed with the stakeholders and within the team, so the knowledge is shared and does not need to be extensively documented.
-The post-release documentation is different.
+Post-release documentation is different.
 It will most likely be used months or even years after the release by people who were not part of the project.
 For this reason, it must first introduce the solution through a high-level overview and start with the basics to be understandable even for people who have never heard about the solution.
 It must also be very explicit.
 While there is always somebody to ask for clarification during analysis and development, these people may no longer be available during the maintenance phase.
-So if the information is essential, it must be clearly understandable just from the documentation.
-For this reason, it should not use business or IT jargon without explanation, and it should not assume readers to read between the lines.
+So if information is essential, it must be clearly understandable just from the documentation.
+For this reason, it should not use business or IT jargon without explanation, and it should not assume readers will read between the lines.

-By formal, more robust concepts we mean:
+By formal, more robust concepts, we mean:

 1. Unified form of documentation of the common artifacts